IfError and IsError functions in Power Apps

 Detects errors and provides an alternative value or takes action.

-The IfError function tests one or more values until it finds an error result .
-If the function finds an error, the function returns a corresponding value.
-Otherwise, the function returns a default value.
-In either case, the function might return a string to show, a formula to evaluate, or another form of result.
-The IfError function resembles the If function: IfError tests for errors, while If tests for true.
+The IfError function tests values until it finds an error.
+If the function discovers an error, the function evaluates and returns a corresponding replacement value and stops further evaluation.
+A default value can also be supplied for when no errors are found.
+The structure of IfError resembles that of the If function: IfError tests for errors, while If tests for true.